Google splashes out $1 billion on HTC smartphone deal

 The U.S. search giant said Thursday it will pay $1.1 billion to get its hands on smartphone expertise from struggling Taiwanese manufacturer HTC.

-Under the deal, Google (GOOGL, Tech30) will take on a team of specialist HTC employees and gain access to the Taiwanese firm's intellectual property, the companies said in a statement.
+Under the arrangement, Google (GOOGL, Tech30) will take on a team of specialist HTC employees and gain access to the Taiwanese firm's intellectual property, the companies said in a statement.

 Google said the move shows its commitment to developing smartphones and other devices.